Johnxinlei/PHBS_MLF_Project/README.md

 ## 4.CV and Model Evaluation

-SVM is quiet time-consuming, and performed not very well in previous analysis, so we skip it in this part
+Note: SVM is quite time-consuming, and does not perform very well in previous analysis, so we skip its hyperparameter tuning in this part.

 4.1 CV and learning curves